Employment Based Immigration Handbook

 IV.
 Permanent Residency Processing

-IV.1 OVERVIEW OF PERMANENT RESIDENCY U.S. and UT Flags
+IV.1 OVERVIEW OF PERMANENT RESIDENCY

 Note:

 The University of Toledo can never promise that the sponsorship of an employment based application for Permanent Residency will be successful.
 The certification or approval of any application rests with U.S. governmental agencies.
 The Department and employee should be on notice that even a petition that is timely filed does necessitate approval or a guarantee of a “green card.”
-Stakeholder Pointer: If the University is interested in sponsoring an employment based application, the process should be initiated with the prospective Beneficiary having at least two years of H-1B time remaining.
-It is advised to discuss employment based eligibility as soon as possible and to begin no later than year four of a Beneficiary’s H-status.
+If the University is interested in sponsoring an employment based application, the process should be initiated with the prospective Beneficiary having at least three years of H-1B time remaining.
+It is advised to discuss employment based eligibility as soon as possible and to begin no later than year three of a Beneficiary’s H-status.

 Go to the next section: IV.2 Appointed Counsel For Employment Based Permanent Residency Options